Decoding the Spring Force: A Deep Dive into Elasticity and Hooke's Law

 Energy Storage in Springs: Potential Energy

 Springs have the capacity to store energy in the form of elastic potential energy.
 When a spring is compressed or stretched, work is done against the spring force.
-This work is stored as potential energy within the spring, ready to be released when the spring returns to its equilibrium position.
-The formula for calculating the elastic potential energy (PE) stored in a spring is:
+This work is stored as potential energy within the spring, ready to be released when the spring returns to its equilibrium position Not complicated — just consistent.
+Worth knowing..

 PE = (1/2)kx²